amitguptagwl/Java-Rule-Book/README.md

 ##Rules (upto Java 7)

 ####Final
-1. No further change ( So should be assigned either the time of declaration or in constructor)
+1. No further change ( So should be assigned either the time of declaration or in of same constructor)
 2. JVM allocates same memory location for same constants.

 ####Static